Biodiversity Research Center (NPBio)

 Extraction Laboratory

-The idea of researching Amazonian biodiversity arose in the early 1990s, after a visit by Dr. Drauzio Varella to the region.
-Observing the selective action of fungi on the leaves of different trees, he realized the immense untapped scientific potential of the forest, as well as the lack of systematic research aimed at identifying bioactive compounds with therapeutic applications, especially in the treatment of cancer and infectious diseases.
+The idea of researching Amazonian biodiversity arose in the early 1990s, following a visit by Dr. Drauzio Varella to the region.
+Observing the selective action of fungi on the leaves of different trees, he realized the immense unexplored scientific potential of the forest, as well as the lack of systematic research focused on identifying bioactive compounds with therapeutic applications, especially in the treatment of cancer and infectious diseases.

-Inspired by laboratory models at the National Cancer Institute, linked to the National Institutes of Health (NIH) in the United States, UNIP's Extraction Laboratory was set up at the end of the 1990s.
-Its main objective is to systematically obtain as many plant extracts as possible from Brazilian plants for subsequent evaluation in biological and pharmacological trials.
+Inspired by laboratory models from the National Cancer Institute, linked to the National Institutes of Health (NIH) in the United States, the UNIP Extraction Laboratory was created in the late 1990s.
+Its main objective is to systematically obtain the largest possible number of plant extracts from Brazilian plants for subsequent evaluation in biological and pharmacological assays.

-The laboratory currently houses an extract library with more than 2,000 samples from the Amazon and the Atlantic Rainforest, stored at -20 °C in cold rooms.
-Each sample is subjected to an extraction process that generates two types of extract - one organic and the other aqueous - in order to cover compounds with different polarities.
+Currently, the laboratory houses an extract library, with more than 2,300 samples from the Amazon and the Atlantic Forest, stored at -20 °C in cold chambers.
+Each sample undergoes an extraction process that generates two types of extracts—one organic and one aqueous—in order to encompass compounds with different polarities.

-After extraction, the samples are diluted in appropriate solvents and evaluated in biological models.
-Those with relevant activity are fractionated, and the active compounds are isolated, identified and retested to confirm their biological activity, and compared to reference substances.
+After extraction, the samples are diluted in appropriate solvents and evaluated in biological or chemical models.
+Those that show relevant activity are fractionated, and the active compounds are isolated, identified, and retested to confirm biological activity, being compared to reference substances.

-Maintaining the extract library enables the continuous availability of samples for testing in multiple in vitro models, optimizing screening and the discovery of new pharmacological tools applicable to the study of various pathologies.
+Maintaining the extract library allows for the continuous availability of samples for testing in multiple in vitro models, optimizing the screening and discovery of new pharmacological tools applicable to the study of various pathologies.

 Microbiology Laboratory